How do endocrine disruptors impact your life and that of your baby?

 What is an endocrine disruptor?

-To start, the basic definitions…
+To begin with, the basic definitions…

 The endocrine system is a set of glands and cells producing hormones whose role is to allow the proper development of the human body and to maintain the balance of its main functions.

-Having a small cat and being an animal lover, the first question I asked myself was the following: do endocrine disruptors contaminate only human beings?
+Having a little cat and being an animal lover, the first question I asked myself was the following: do endocrine disruptors only contaminate human beings?
 The answer is no !
 According to a study recently published in the medical journal Environmental Science & Technology , they interfere with the hormonal system of dogs and cats, and cause hormonal imbalances in the latter, as in humans.
 These interferences would therefore affect the reproductive and neurological systems in dogs and cats.

 But then, the pill?
 Does it contain endocrine disruptors?